Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The symptoms of dementia can sometimes lead to unsafe situations.
 Areas of special concern include driving and wandering away from home.
 You may also need to make changes in your loved one’s living space.
 These can help protect your loved one even when you aren’t around.

 Driving is often not safe for a person with dementia.
 It may even be illegal.
-Ask the doctor whether it’s safe for your loved one to drive.
+Ask the healthcare provider whether it’s safe for your loved one to drive.
 If safety is in question, use these tips to prevent him or her from getting behind the wheel:

 Limit access to the car.
 Keep the keys with you or lock them away.

-Ask an authority figure, such as a doctor or insurance agent, to tell your loved one not to drive.
+Ask an authority figure, such as a healthcare provider or insurance agent, to tell your loved one not to drive.

-Ask your doctor about contacting the Department of Motor Vehicles.
+Ask your healthcare provider about contacting the Department of Motor Vehicles.